EmilDimanchev/EmilDim.github.io/_pages/about.md

 I hold a M.Sc. from MIT's Technology and Policy Program and a B.A. in mathematical economics from Colorado College.

-Aside from my work, I enjoy books, climbing, and cross-country skiing.
+Aside from my work, I enjoy books of various genres and sci-fi in particcular, climbing, and cross-country skiing.